 This short list highlights some of the events in California that are fun to do in November.

-- Hollywood Christmas Parade: The stars come out for this annual parade, usually held Thanksgiving Weekend.
+- Hollywood Christmas Parade: The stars come out for this annual parade, held on the Sunday of Thanksgiving weekend.
 It feels surprisingly like a small town parade - except all those people riding in those convertibles are real movie stars.

 - Doo Dah Parade, Pasadena: It started as a parody of the Rose Parade, and it's one of the zaniest, wackiest parades you'll ever see.
-Not only it is fun, but it's not crowded.
+Not only it is fun to watch (and free), but it's seldom crowded.

 - Dickens Fair, San Francisco: The weekend before Thanksgiving marks the beginning of a Dickens of a celebration at the Cow Palace.
 You might be excused for thinking you stepped into a time warp when you walk in the door of this fun celebration of Christmas past.

-- Mavericks Invitational Surfing Contest: This surfing competition can happen anytime between November and March, as soon as the waves are big enough.
+- Mavericks Invitational Surfing Contest: The big wave surfing competition can happen anytime between November and March, but only when the waves are big enough.

-- Ridgecrest Petroglyph and Heritage Festival: If you’re a fan of Native American rock art and music, you may love this festival, which includes a rare opportunity to see the most extensive collection of petroglyphs in the Western Hemisphere.
+- Ridgecrest Petroglyph and Heritage Festival: If you’re a fan of Native American rock art and music, you may love this festival.
+It includes a rare opportunity to see the most extensive collection of petroglyphs in the Western Hemisphere.
 Other activities include concerts by big-name Native American musicians like R. Carlos Nakai and a traditional Cherokee Indian Hog Fry.

 November Travel Tips

-- If you want to visit Death Valley in November, make hotel or campground reservations in September (or sooner).
-As long as you pay attention to cancellation policies, there's little risk if you change your mind later (as long as you remember to cancel in time).
+- Even if you just think you want to visit Death Valley in November, make hotel or campground reservations in September (or sooner).
+Pay attention to cancellation policies, and there's little risk if you change your mind later (as long as you remember to cancel in time).
 For more information, see the Death Valley camping guide and the Death Valley hotel guide.

 - If you want to go camping at a California state park in November, make your reservations six months ahead of time in May.
 Everything you need to know about that too-complicated process is here.

 - If you're planning to camp at Yosemite next October 15 through November 14, be ready at 7:00 a.m.
 Pacific Time on June 15 to make your reservations online.
 For November 15 through December 14, mark your calendar for July 15.
-You can do that online or by phone at 877-444-6777 or 518-885-3639 from outside the US & Canada.
 Get an overview and more options in the Yosemite camping reservation guide.